 Line 207: Here and in a few other places, d_l is used, but later d_v is used.
 Please make symbology consistent throughout the paper.

-We have changed this sentence in particular to read: "The difference between the PLSS and modern tree distributions (dV) when overlaid on historical climate (VHCH versus VMCH) is attributed largely to land use change, as described above, given the widespread post-settlement disturbance in the upper Midwest"" and changed other references to dl to dv.
+We have all references from dl to dv.
+We changed this sentence in particular to read: "The difference between the PLSS and modern tree distributions (dV) when overlaid on historical climate (VHCH versus VMCH) is attributed largely to land use change, as described above, given the widespread post-settlement disturbance in the upper Midwest"

 Lines 217-218: I found the labeling of lack of significance in “either or both changes” as confounding to be hard to connect with the definition provided at Line 93.
 For example, Fagus shows a strong overall change in distribution relative to precipitation, but is classes as confounding.
 Presumably, this is a situation where climate was important, but history was not.
 I suppose a bit more clarification regarding what is meant by confounding and why grouping taxa where neither climate nor history has an effect with taxa where only one has an effect is necessary.

-We've changed the table to make things more clear.
+We've changed Table 1 – see response to prior comment.

 Lines 231-232: Looking at the maps, it seems that this statement is limited by the fact that the current study does not incorporate the northern range limit for many species.
 Can the authors address this limitation at some point?

-We have added the paragraph: For all species, the range within the Upper Midwest represents an incomplete sample of the species range, however, the prairie-forest boundary along the western margin represents a southern and western range limit for many species, and represents a climatic space that is warmer and drier than elsewhere in the region. to indicate this limitation.
+To address this point, we have added the following sentence to the end of the Methods section on the FIA: “For all species, the range within the upper Midwest is an incomplete sample of the species range, however, the region contains several major ecotones and the southern and western range limit for many tree species (Curtis 1959), so this region represents an important boundary in geographic and climate space.”

 Lines 337-351: The authors discuss agriculture, but not timber harvesting and changes in fire regime in terms of the land-use drivers.
 It seems that the latter two are potentially important for some of the regional patterns.
 Additionally, I wonder if some of this could be discussed by looking at gains and losses relative to NLCD land-use layers.
 Perhaps that was in the supplement and I missed it.

-We have added the sentence: While fire and logging have played a role in changing distribution patterns in the north and northeast, they have not resulted in the exclusion or extirpation of taxa from the northern climate space, with the exception of Tsuga.
+We have added the sentence: While fire and logging have altered tree distributions in the north, they have not widely excluded taxa from the northern regions and climate space, except for Tsuga (Fig. 3), a shade-tolerant and late-successional taxon.

 Figure 5: The x – axis needs more tick marks and numbers.
 At first, my mind assumed a linear scale, which would imply negative distances, but then I thought maybe this was some sort of log scale, which would make more sense with a distance metric.
 Some additional clarity is needed.